jeroleski/secu_ass3_group35/Nudes/README.md

-DISCLAIMER: these file are availeble at an extern repo: https://github.com/g35repo/secu_group35_nudes
+DISCLAIMER: these files are availeble at an extern repo: https://github.com/g35repo/secu_group35_nudes

 # PURPUSE